MarcusOtter/APOD.Net/docs/examples/today.md

 <br>

+### Reading the response
-Now we can safely read the <xref:Apod.ApodResponse.Content> and write the <xref:Apod.Logic.Net.Dtos.ApodContent.Title> to the console.
+Now we can safely read the <xref:Apod.ApodResponse.Content> and write the <xref:Apod.ApodContent.Title> to the console.
 We'll also add `Console.ReadLine()` to the end of the program so the console window stays open instead of instantly closing as the program terminates.
 ```cs
 public static async Task Main()
 {